-Before starting a team, the team leader must consider what laws regulating response will affect a team and the costs of compliance and non-compliance.
+Before starting a team, the Team Leader must consider what laws regulating response will affect a team and the costs of compliance and non-compliance.
 Failure to comply with a regulation during a rescue can result in fines or other penalties.

-Additionally, the team leader must ensure the resource will complement existing national disaster legal framework, and that the team is considered a part of national disaster planning.
+Additionally, the Team Leader must ensure the resource will complement existing national disaster legal framework, and that the team is considered a part of national disaster planning.

-What training requirements exist?
+2.3.9 What training requirements exist?

 National training requirements must be considered when planning for a rescue team.
 Mandatory training requirements vary from country to country or even among localities.
-Most technical rescue training mandates are self-determined by a country or locality that may require the sponsoring organisation to follow a particular training standard.
+Most technical rescue training mandates are self-determined by a country or locality that may require the sponsoring organisation to follow a particular standard of training.

-4. How to Form a Technical Rescue Team
+2.4 How to Form a Technical Rescue Team